pink-junkjard/hyperfiddle/README.md

 # hyperfiddle.cljc — a Hypermedia Function <http://www.hyperfiddle.net/>

 Hyperfiddle isolates your web clients from I/O, so your code can stay pure.
 If React.js is managed DOM, Hyperfiddle is managed network and database.
+This technique has paradigm-changing implications and enables a new kind of composable primitive for constructing web software.

 ## Dependency coordinates — Todo